OpenFreeEnergy/openfe/docs/tutorials/index.rst

 ----------------------

 - :any:`Python API Showcase <showcase_notebook>`: Start here!
 An introduction to OpenFE's Python API and approach to performing a relative binding free energy calculation.
-- :any:`RBFE with the Python API <rbfe_python_tutorial>`: A step-by-step tutorial for using the Python API to calculate relative binding free energies for TYK2.
+- :any:`RBFE using the Python API <rbfe_python_tutorial>`: A step-by-step tutorial for using the Python API to calculate relative binding free energies for TYK2.
-- :ref:`RBFE with the CLI <rbfe_cli_tutorial>`: A step-by-step tutorial for using the OpenFE command line interface (CLI) to calculate relative binding free energies for TYK2.
+- :ref:`RBFE using the CLI <rbfe_cli_tutorial>`: A step-by-step tutorial for using the OpenFE command line interface (CLI) to calculate relative binding free energies for TYK2.
+- :any:`RBFE with membrane systems <rbfe_membrane_protein>`: A step-by-step guide to setting up an RBFE calculation with special considerations for membrane systems.

 Absolute Free Energies
 ----------------------